 Lovebirds Ranbir Kapoor & Alia Bhatt Planning To Tie The Knot In Kashmir?
 Read Details Here

-Ever since Ranbir Kapoor admitted dating Alia Bhatt in an interview, their relationship has been constantly hitting the headlines.
+Ever since Ranbir Kapoor admitted to dating Alia Bhatt in an interview, their relationship has been constantly hitting the headlines.
 Reportedly, they fell in love while shooting for Ayan Mukerji's 'Brahmastra' and over a period of time, Alia too grew closer to Ranbir's family.

-Meanwhile, speculations around Ranbir-Alia's impending wedding continue to hit the tinsel town.
-The latest we hear is that the couple has zeroed down a location in India for a destination wedding.
+Meanwhile, speculations around Ranbir-Alia's impending wedding continue to hit tinsel town.
+The latest we hear is that the couple has zeroed in on a location in India for a destination wedding.
 Scroll down to read more.

-A Wedding On Cards For Ranbir-Alia Next Year?
+Wedding On Cards For Ranbir-Alia Next Year?

 If sources are to be believed, Ranbir Kapoor and Alia Bhatt are planning to settle down next year.
 We hear that the lovebirds have taken a month off from their work schedule and planned their rumoured wedding.